FOREX-New Zealand dollar jumps, euro firms into ECB

 easy settings in other major economies and relieve upward pressure on the kiwi.

-Conversely, that was read as removing a barrier to higher domestic rates next year, which would support the currency.
+Conversely, that was read as removing one barrier to higher domestic rates next year that would support the kiwi.

 "Wheeler struck an upbeat tone on inflation and growth and pointed to the global factors that have been keeping the NZD overvalued abating," analysts from Credit Agricole said in a morning note.
 "The market increased the chances of a rate hike in 2017 to almost 80 percent."

-The euro had made steady gains on Wednesday and it rose another 0.2 percent in the European morning, topping $1.08 for the first time in three weeks.
+The euro made steady gains on Wednesday and it rose another 0.2 percent in early deals in Europe to trade just half a cent off a three-week high against the dollar.

 However, a number of traders and investors said $1.08-$1.09 looked like strong resistance levels to further gains for the single currency.